African Porcupine Quill Laying Tools™

 A Crested African Porcupine is quite large, they can grow up to 3 feet long and nearly 2 feet tall.
 The Porcupine waddles like a duck when it walks and will shake its body like a dog many times throughout the day.
 Quills will fall out to make room for growth just like shedding.

 The myth is that Porcupines shoot their Quills into their enemies, but not so.
-A Crested African Porcupine flares out his thick sharp Quills like Turkey flares his feathers when trying to impress his lady friend.
+A Crested African Porcupine flares out his thick sharp Quills like a turkey flares his feathers when trying to impress his lady friend.
 The Porcupine follows by shaking his body violently which makes an incredible rattling noise like a rattlesnake.
 He then runs directly towards his enemy, backward, to stick his Quills into the predator.
 These Quills can become fatal to a Lion or other unfortunate soul who seeks him for a meal.

 Decorative Tops: I chose to use Lamp Work Glass beads for this project because they have the least chance of fracturing or breaking due to the process in which it takes to make an exceptional Lamp Work Glass Bead.
 Every bead on top of the Quills is custom made for me and this project.
 I order each bead from Lamp Work Glass Studios all over the world.
 I currently buy from designers in Germany, England, Netherlands, Australia, Czechoslovakia, Africa, Iceland, and the U.S.